killerbee13/TIS-100-CXX/README.md

 `cycles/nodes/instructions/flags`, where flags may be `a` for achievement, `c` for cheat, i.e. a solution which does not pass all random tests, and `h` for a solution that passes < 5% of the random tests (meaning that it made no real effort to pass any).
+"Passing" for a random test means doing it in less than 5x as many cycles as the slowest fixed test (see --limit-multiplier below).

 If it does not pass, it will instead print the inputs and outputs (expected and received) for the failed test, then